MLBurnham/word_embeddings/README.md

 # Measuring ideology via word embeddings
 This project is exploring the use of word embeddings to measure ideology.
-For my test case I'm using twitter data from US congress members as well as the Russian Troll Tweet Dataset found here: https://github.com/fivethirtyeight/russian-troll-tweets
+For my test case I'm using twitter data from US congress members.
+For future experiments I aim to test on the Russian twitter troll data set.

 ## To do:
 0. Configure environment

     - [x] Init git repo
     - [x] Init remote repo
-    - [ ] Set up virtual env
+    - [x] Set up virtual env
     - [x] Create README.md
     - [ ] Ensure reproducability of scripts